-In 2016, we recognized DKK 208.7 million in revenue from milestone payments from Sanofi under the Sanofi License Agreement in connection with the approval of lixisenatide as Adlyxin® in July 2016 amounting to DKK 33.5 million, and in connection with the approval of Soliqua[TM] in November 2016 amounting to DKK 175.2 million, both in the U.S. Further, in 2016 we recognized DKK 24.3 million as royalty income, reflecting sales of Lyxumia[®] of EUR 32.7 million.
+In 2016, we recognized DKK 208.7 million in revenue from milestone payments from Sanofi under the Sanofi License Agreement in connection with the approval of lixisenatide as Adlyxin® in July 2016

 In 2015, we recognized DKK 136.6 million in revenue from milestone payments from Sanofi under the Sanofi License Agreement in connection with the submission of a New Drug Application (NDA) for iGlarLixi to the FDA.
 The milestone payment less withholding taxes in Germany was received in January 2016, and the withholding taxes were received from the German tax authorities in April 2016.
 Further, in 2015 we recognized DKK 28.6 million as royalty income, reflecting sales of Lyxumia® of EUR 38.3 million.